 - Conduct a visual inspection of the UPS, making sure the overall environment is clean and free of dust and debris

-- Inspect and test the room’s ventilation system to ensure its proper operation
+- Examine and evaluate the room’s ventilation system to confirm it is operational

-- Inspect batteries for proper electrolyte levels and signs of leaks
+- Test batteries for adequate electrolytes and any indication of leaks

 - If a battery monitoring system is in place, review the results